Prag8855/aab/content/guides/moving-in.md

 ### Put your name on the mailbox

-German apartments do not have apartment numbers.
-If your name is not on your mailbox, you will not get your mail, even if the address is correct.
+German apartment buildings rarely have individual apartment numbers.
+You have the same address as everyone in your building.
+If your name is not on your mailbox, you won't get mail addressed to you.
+You must add "c/o" or "bei" to your address.

-When you move in, the landlord or the *[[Hausverwaltung]]* will put your name on the mailbox.
-They must do it for free.[^1]
+When you move in, the landlord or the *[[Hausverwaltung]]* puts your name on your mailbox.
+They can't make you pay for this.[^1]

-If your name is not on the lease, the landlord can refuse to put your name on the mailbox.[^2]
+If your name is not on the lease, your landlord can refuse to put your name on the mailbox.[^2]

-If you can't put your name on the mailbox, you must add ["c/o" or "bei"](https://en.wiktionary.org/wiki/care_of) to your address.
+If you can't put your name on your mailbox, you must add ["c/o" or "bei"](https://en.wiktionary.org/wiki/care_of) to your address.
 For example:

-> [your name] **bei [your roommate's name]** (the roommate whose name is on the mailbox)
+> [your name] **bei [your roommate's name]** (the person whose name is on the mailbox)
 > Musterstraße 17
 > 12345 Berlin
 > Deutschland

-When your name is not on the mailbox, you must add "c/o" or "bei" to your official address when you do your *[[Anmeldung]]*.
+If your name is not on your mailbox, you must add "c/o" or "bei" to your official address when you [register your address](/guides/anmeldung-in-english-berlin).

 ![Mailboxes briefkasten germany](/illustrations/mailboxes-briefkasten-germany.png)